 Char Siu Chicken FAQs

 Although char siu and hoisin sauce are both sweet and sticky, they are not the same.
-Hoisin sauce is molasses-thick sauce made from soybeans, sugar, garlic, vinegar, and spices.
-It's used as a dipping sauce or marinade in Chinese cuisine.
+Hoisin sauce, a molasses-thick sauce, is made from soybeans, sugar, garlic, vinegar, and spices and is used as a dipping sauce or marinade in Chinese cuisine.
 On the other hand, char siu is a mixture of hoisin sauce, honey, and Chinese five spice powder.
 This gives it a more complex flavor that is perfect for grilling or roasting meats.

 Char Siu Chicken (Chinese BBQ Chicken) Air Fryer